-Requirements for the Major: At least twelve courses in the department.
-Five introductory level courses (AVA100-160 or 345), one from each of the following areas: design fundamentals or drawing (AVA100, AVA110 or 345); photography (AVA120); sculpture or three-dimensional design (AVA130, AVA140); printmaking (AVA150, AVA151); digital arts (AVA160).
-Two intermediate studio courses (AVA210-262, or 345); two advanced studio courses (AVA300 or above); one art history course; and two other visual arts studio courses chosen in consultation with a visual arts faculty advisor.
+Requirements for the Major: Students take at least twelve courses in the department, with the following four courses as the core: Design Fundamentals or Drawing (AVA100, AVA110, or, under certain circumstances, AVA345), Sculpture I or Three Dimensional Design (AVA130, AVA140), Photography I (AVA120), and Printmaking (AVA150 or AVA151).
+To complete their studio requirements, students take two additional studio courses (AVA160, AVA210-262, or AVA345), two advanced studio courses (AVA300 or above), two art history courses, and two other studio courses chosen in consultation with a visual arts faculty advisor.

-Most majors will do either a two-term senior honors project (AVA498-499) or a one-term independent senior studio project.
-These comprise in-depth study in a studio discipline in the senior year, leading to a solo exhibition during spring term.
-A senior honors project takes the form of a two-term independent study focusing on the student's particular area of interest in the visual arts, usually during winter and spring terms (first term, 498, pass/fail; second term, 499, with an overall grade for both terms).
+Most majors will do either a two-term senior honors project (AVA498-499) leading to a solo exhibition in the spring term, or a one-term independent senior studio project (with an optional exhibition).
+These comprise in-depth study in a studio discipline in the senior year.
+A senior honors project takes the form of a two-term independent study focusing on the student's particular area of interest in the visual arts during consecutive terms (first term, 498, pass/fail; second term, 499, with an overall grade for both terms).
+Visual arts majors who do not pursue a senior honors project may satisfy the WS requirement either through an art history senior seminar designated WS (for studio concentrators who have the necessary prerequisites in art history) or by obtaining a faculty sponsor for a one-term independent senior studio project with the required WS component.